jhyang13/Python-Crypto-Clustering-Analysis/README.md

 * Create a `for` loop to compute the inertia with each possible value of `k`.
 * Create a dictionary with the data to plot the elbow curve.
 * Plot a line chart with all the inertia values computed with the different values of `k` to visually identify the optimal value for `k`.
-* Answer the following question in your notebook: What is the best value for `k`?
+* Answer the following question in the notebook: What is the best value for `k`?

 #### Cluster Cryptocurrencies with K-means Using the Original Scaled Data